dansteeves68/dotfiles/README.md

-# Dan's macOS dotfiles
+# Dan's macOS Dotfiles

-Relies on jbernard/dotfiles for syncing some darwin-configuration.nix.
-(May be overkill given I want to manage as much as possible in one dotfile.)
+Thanks to [nix-darwin](https://github.com/LnL7/nix-darwin), many things are in one file.

+## Links

+Links are managed manually for now.

+`ln -s ~/dotfiles/darwin-configuration.nix ~/.nixpkgs/darwin-configuration.nix`

 ## Bootstrap a new Mac